Bass

 Always be ready to move around to find active fish.
 They will be found in a many different habitats, and you may have to explore different areas of the lake to find where the fish are held up.

 Practice catch and release when fishing for Bass to help ensure the long-term health of the fish population.
-Try to use a landing net and handle the fish gently to minimize stress and ensure they survival after being released.
+Try to use a landing net and handle the fish gently to minimize stress and ensure they survive after being released.

 Change up your fly presentation to see what works best in different situations.
 Bass can be caught using different fly fishing techniques, try stripping, twitching, and dead drifting.
-Try different methods to see what works best in different situations, I like to record what works so I do not forget so I can referance it later.
+Try different methods to see what works best in different situations, I like to record what works so I do not forget so I can reference it later.

-Pay attention to the type of cover and structure being fished and target the areas that usually are prefered habitat when fly fishing for Largemouth Bass.
+Pay attention to the type of cover and structure being fished and target the areas that usually are preferred habitat when fly fishing for Largemouth Bass.
 Largemouth bass often relate to cover such as weeds, logs, rocks, and other structures, and are often found around these areas giving the angler a place to start.

 Use a fly line with a good front taper and plenty of backing to help with casting which will allow for longer retrieves.
-A floating line is be a good choice for fly fishing for Bass because it can be used to fish a variety of different flies and techniques.
+A floating line is a good choice for fly fishing for Bass because it can be used to fish a variety of different flies and techniques.

 Pay attention to the water clarity and choose flies and techniques that are appropriate for the conditions.
 In clear water, smaller, more subtle flies and presentation methods may tend to be effective.
 While in murkier water, larger, heavy and more visible flies can be necessary to attract the attention of hungry Bass.

 Finally, don't be afraid to ask local anglers or fishing guides for advice on the best flies and techniques for Largemouth Bass.
-These individuals often have a wealth of knowledge and experience that can be valuable for anyone looking to fly fish for Bass in in the area that you are targeting.
+These individuals often have a wealth of knowledge and experience that can be valuable for anyone looking to fly fish for Bass in the area that you are targeting.

 Smallmouth